hrofeh/kronos/README.md

 }
 ```

-Sometimes, as part of the config processing, we want to convert it to another type.
-Kronos supports this using adapted configs.
+Sometimes, as part of the config processing, we want to convert it to another type, Kronos supports this using adapted configs:

 ```kotlin
 val syncIntervalMinutes by adaptedIntConfig<String> {